Francisca-Heii/online-store-app/TESTING.md

 * Resources are blocking the first paint of your page.
 Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles.

 <span id="validators"></span>

 ### Validators ###
+* I used different browsers to check how the site respond when opened on each.

+* The site loads and responds as expected on Google Chrome, Opera, Microsoft Edge, and on Firefox browsers some problems should be expected.
+For example, as you naviage the site, on each and every page is a green feedback button and the blue contact button sitting on the left side of each page.
+The text on the buttons is faced down which is awkward to read the text.

 * <a href="https://validator.w3.org/">HTML Validators</a>